Chiko685/Marketing-Analytics-Dashboard-for-Evaluating-Ad-Performance-Using-CTR-CPC-CPM-and-Ad-Recall-Lift/README.md

 1. Data Cleaning & Preparation

-Before visualization, the dataset underwent a cleaning process to ensure accuracy:Handling Nulls: Missing values in the Cost and Click columns were handled to avoid skewing the average calculations.Data Formatting: Ensured that date fields were correctly parsed to allow for the January - May time-series analysis.Normalization: Calculated metrics were checked against raw data to ensure the consistency of $518,696$ total clicks and $912,981$ total ad recalls.
+Before visualization, the dataset underwent a cleaning process to ensure accuracy:
+Handling Nulls: Missing values in the Cost and Click columns were handled to avoid skewing the average calculations.Data Formatting: Ensured that date fields were correctly parsed to allow for the January - May time-series analysis.
+Normalization: Calculated metrics were checked against raw data to ensure the consistency of $518,696$ total clicks and $912,981$ total ad recalls.

 2. Tableau Calculated FieldsTo derive deeper insights, the following formulas were implemented within Tableau: